vebersol/neutron/README.md

 ## Contributing

+Please, contribute!
 We'd love to have you as a contributor!
 Before contribue, read the blog post [10 tips for better Pull Requests](http://blog.ploeh.dk/2015/01/15/10-tips-for-better-pull-requests/) to provide good Pull Requests.

 ## Authors